undertherain/furiganize/README.md

 (libreoffice-script-provider-python package should be installed to enable Python macros in LibreOffice)

-Select you Japanese text and run macro.
+Select your Japanese text and run macro.

 In case of Windows it might be a little bit more complicated, you also need to install mecab and kakasi and make sure they are included in %PATH%.